hariduspilv/oppeinfo/README.md

-# oppeinfo
+# ÕIS2
-Haridustasemete ülene õppeinfosüsteem (ÕIS2)
+Haridustasemete ülene õppeinfosüsteem